mcandre/beltaloada/README.md

 beltaloada is an unconventional build system.
 It is written by and for shell script users.

 It is not a tool you can install.
-It is a set of guidelines. beltaloada cannot fail. beltaloada is a way of living.
+It is a set of guidelines.
+You write your own build system!

+beltaloada cannot fail. beltaloada is a way of living.

 # EXAMPLE